Running a private limited company

 - Shares in public limited companies must be registered in the securities register.

 - Public limited companies must have share capital amounting to at least NOK 1 million and a board comprising at least three members.
-The company is obliged to have a general manager.
+The company is obliged to have a general manager and a auditor.

 - The articles of association must state that the company is a public limited company.
 In addition, the name of the company must contain the word 'allmennaksjeselskap' (private limited company) or the abbreviation 'ASA'.